The Best App Marketing Strategies for Increased Downloads and Engagement - from 14 Experts

 “Well for starters, they can grant your app 27% more launches and almost 3.5 times higher retention.
 On top of that, the messages triggered by a specific event inside the app (like making a purchase) are 4 times more effective than the ones triggered by the app launch.”

 Guiding users to use your app is a crucial part of launching an app.
-According to Sabih Javed, while guidance is important, you should also leave room for exploration as it will increase engagement and app retention.
+According to Sabih Javed of Apptentive, while guidance is important, you should also leave room for exploration as it will increase engagement and app retention.
 Tutorials can also contribute to positive app reviews.

 “One common reason why app users don’t come back is that they don’t understand how to use it.
 A tutorial-based onboarding process seems to be a perfect fit for any app that guides users what they’re supposed to do to achieve first success and how to get started with the app.”